Better support for query filtering

 API changes

-A couple of new methods on base storage client class, changes on field mapper interface and external entity class.
+A couple of new methods on base storage client class, on field mapper as well and some minor modifications on current plug-ins.

 Data model changes